sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-mobile-consoles.md

 The OpenRemote mobile consoles load the web applications using a web view and provide bridging of native device functionality to provide a native app experience.
+Make sure you've pulled the latest code of the repository.

 ## Android Console